gluethegiant/gtg-rack/README.md

 The Glue the Giant modular bus mixers turn a polyphonic cable into three stereo mix buses.
 The bus design makes it easy to efficiently patch together modules while creating simple or complex effect sends and returns.
-And the School Bus Mixer module comes with a fine tuned constant power panning law and CV controls.
+And the School Bus Mixer module comes with a finely tuned constant power panning law and CV controls.

 ![alt text](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)